Blushiva/Module-10-Employee-Tracker/README.md

 As an artist... before I start a project, I research what others have done.
 I look up examples and I take away what I loved and what I thought could be improved and then I add to it and make it my own.
 As a bootcamp student, I have heard the words "Look it up", but now it's just a constant drone in the back of my head because it's been said so many times.
 What do I even look up?
 So I combined my artist project process and started by googling Employee tracker.
 See [Contributing Resources](#contributing)

 I read other peoples code, I looked at their blueprints to understand what I needed for my own project.
 Most importantly I looked at their folders for the idea on HOW to structure the overall project.
 This is where I learned that I needed certain folders.
-The important take away is that I used at least 3-5 sources for each topic within the topic that is contained within this module.
+The important take away is that I used at least 3-5 sources for each topic within the topic that is contained within this module and I cited them.

 I used the code as outlines as to what to do next.
 I questioned my AI when it would try and auto fill.
 I went back and looked at the other examples to make sure I was on the right track.
 When I started seeing similar things reoccuring that is when I had my Eurika moment and made it my own.

 I then went step by step and googled how to do each of the folders.
 I also decided to add PRISMA because I wanted to see if I could.

 I then hit a wall as I was writing the code.
 So I did what any research scientist would do...
 I left notes at the areas I did not understand.
 I then went in and discussed those areas with my teacher and the TA.
-They gave me the direction I needed to go and I went in and left myself notes in the areas of the project on what to do next.
+They gave me the direction I needed to go.   and I left myself notes in the areas of the project on what to do next.
+I then went back in and googled it.
+I repeated this process until I had a working app.

 I wrote out the code long hand because I still dont understand 1/4 of it unless I am in it and then when I walk away from it my brain forgets so I need to WRITE IT OUT.
 I also left myself notes on what I needed to work on and what I don't understand and this is why Markdown as part of the process is so important.

 Here is the Following Outline of what I did.

-# REQUIRED MODULES/packages/Files
+## REQUIRED MODULES/Packages/Files

 Tsconfig.json file
 server.ts